 2. The Dermis

 The dermis is the second skin layer.
 It is a thicker layer compared to the epidermis and it performs its own magical functions.
-The dermis controls our body temperature, it supplies oxygen and nutrients to the epidermis and has a significant role in the immune system.
+The dermis controls our body temperature, supplies oxygen and nutrients to the epidermis and has a significant role in the immune system.

 The dermis is that layer that gives us healthy youthful skin because you find collagen, elastin and hyaluronic acid there.
 As we age, there is a decline in these protein activities which is a normal process.
-However, this normal process can be accelerated a hundredfold with factors such as poor diet, excessive alcohol, smoking, pollution, and dangerous level of sun exposure to name a few.
+However, this normal process can be accelerated a hundredfold with factors such as poor diet, excessive alcohol, smoking, pollution, and dangerous levels of sun exposure to name a few.

 How To Protect the Dermis